 Asserts whether the document was of sufficient quality to verify.

-Asserts whether the image was a colour one.
+Asserts whether the image was a color one.

 A result of clear for this sub-breakdown will assert if the document was of enough quality to be able to perform a fraud inspection.